Learn how to speed up development with async bundling in Expo Router.

 Apps using the Hermes Engine will not benefit as much from bundle splitting as the bytecode is already memory mapped ahead of time.
 However, it will improve your over-the-air updates, React Server Components, and web support.

-When bundling for production, all suspense boundaries will be disabled and there will be no loading states.
+When bundling for production on native platforms, all suspense boundaries will be disabled and there will be no loading states.

 All Routes are wrapped inside a suspense boundary and are loaded asynchronously.
 This means that the first time you navigate to a route, it will take a little longer to load.
 However, once it is loaded, it will be cached and subsequent visits will be instant.